paturi1710/Kaggle_problems/README.md

 Balanced accuracy score on Test set is: 0.7786989795918368

-Recall on Minority class (risky client) is 0.64. out of 28 negative samples in the test, it predicted 18 of them correctly.
+Recall on Minority class (risky client) is 0.64.
+Out of 28 negative samples in the test, it predicted 18 of them correctly.
 Confusion matrix is provided in the notebook.

 Note: